firavoyage/blogging/projects.md

 > -> /pure

 - features
-  - text based to voice based
+  - text based not voice based
-  - lines to paragraphs
+  - lines not paragraphs
-  - symbol language to chinese words
+  - symbol language not chinese words
-  - latex based to hand written
+  - latex based not hand written
-  - on paper to on screen
+  - on paper not on screen
-  - math challengers to exam candidates
+  - for fun not for exam
 - perspectives
   - dark mode
   - blockquotes low opacity
+  - no ol only ul
 - concepts
   - dailyab
-  - 40min hs math
+  - 40min high school math
   - unit cheetsheet
-- problem
+- solutions
-  - knowledge from textbook
+  - knowledge from textbooks
-  - tricks from workbook
+  - tricks from workbooks
-  - observation from divine source
+  - observations from divine source
-- course
-  - definition
+- courses
-  - axiom and theory
+  - definitions theories and conclusions
-  - conclusion proof
-  - demonstration on math challenger
+  - learn on math challenger
   - practice on math guide
 - wonders
   - childhood retro and my desired math course
-  - learn hs math as nicholas wei bro
   - the libre high school math textbook
-  - hs math editorial for children
-  - random pick from a class of mihoyo or ba students
+  - random pick a student from mihoyo or blue archive characters
   - high school g1t1 math 40min definitions theories tricks and uee paper
   - theories usage as card playing
 - various themes